dikortis/LetsTalkETC/Episodes/Episode_4.md

 **Christian Seberino:**
- um I was just curious about
+ I was just curious about
-the I Chandler is a big minor in China as a big ET SI fan and I was just curious why is he so such hot stuff in the mining communities he just the awesome hardware expert or or daddy gave
+the I Chandler is a big minor in China as a big ETC fan and I was just curious why is he so such hot stuff in the mining communities he just the awesome hardware expert or or daddy gave